unit-system-exports/unit-system-cppDesktop/README.md

 # unit-system

+**Please note that the project is still in the early development state and some things might not work as expected!**

 This is an implementation of the SI unit system for C++ development.
 The library is split into three parts: